How to choose the right monitoring solution for any business

 Is your main goal to be alerted if something fails?
 Do you want reliable notifications to take action and prevent a disaster?

 Traditional solutions like PRTG, Nagios, Zabbix and WhatsApp Gold, for example, are perfect for alerting and ensuring that everything is running as expected.
-(That is to say, well.)
 They also have graphs for performance analysis.
-The vast majority of cloud-based solutions are of this type.
+The vast majority of solutions are of this type.

 But deeper performance analysis is their weakness.
 They are all based on SQL databases, and they cannot process extensive performance metrics.